docker/docs/content/compose/compose-application-model.md

 ## The Compose CLI

-The Docker Compose CLI is the command-line interface that allows you to interact with your Docker Compose applications.
-Using the CLI, you can manage the lifecycle of your multi-container applications defined in the compose.yaml file.
+The Docker Compose CLI is the command-line interface that lets you to interact with your Docker Compose applications.
+Using the CLI, you can manage the lifecycle of your multi-container applications defined in the `compose.yaml` file.
 The CLI commands enable you to start, stop, and configure your applications effortlessly.

 ### Key commands